michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 Familiarize yourself with the 'twine' application, which allows you to try out the complex upload to Test PyPI at your leisure.

-Afterward check the file path to the package of that version using 'twine':
+Afterward check the file path to the package of that specific version using 'twine':
 ~~~{.cmd}
 python -m twine check dist/pyenv_virtualenv_windows-1.2.4*.*
 ~~~